 The storm became tornado warned as a very tight couplet swung between New Liberty and Maysville as the storm continued off to the northeast.
 At this point, I was a good 10 or 15 miles away from the area of interest and never really caught back up to the storm.
 I crossed the river at Clinton just after 23z and it was at this time that warm sector storms began to popup in Illinois between the I-80 and I-88 corridors.

 The storm that went on to drop the Rochelle EF-4 exploded south of Dixon just after 23z and as it moved northeast, intensified and organized rapidly becoming tornado warned near Ashton.
 I was a good 20 to 25 miles away from the storm when it went warned and never did get caught up to it and called the chase soon after dusk fell.
 It was about this time I got word from Jon that he had intercepted the monster tornado.
-You can check out his account of the chase at The Stormy Landscape.
 So, while I was happy for Jon, it made for a long drive back to Michigan lol.

 Emilie Schroeder (5)